-Target Market: The program provides tailored services to non-income qualifying Duquesne Light residential customers residing in either single-family or multifamily individually metered premises whom are not residents of high-rise (more than four story) buildings.
+Target Market: The program provides tailored services to non-income qualifying Duquesne Light residential customers whom are not residents of high-rise (more than four story) buildings.

 Program Description: The WHRP provides resources to residential customers to encourage a comprehensive residential home energy audit, installation of conservation measures and rebates for a range of eligible measures (Figure 13 above).
 The program provides up to a \$250 home energy credit for the installation of audit recommended measures.
 Direct installation measures are provided at no cost.
 The program also provides home energy use education, as well as information about available rebates and other program options.